oroikono/ETSP/GraphSay/README_bup.md

 ## Exploring Use Cases

-The provided notebook, "GraphSay_UseCases.ipynb," is an interactive Python notebook that contains various use cases demonstrating the capabilities of the GraphSay class.
+The provided notebook, `../example.ipynb,` is an interactive Python notebook that contains various use cases demonstrating the capabilities of the GraphSay class.

 ### Getting Started